6 min read

 Perimenopause in Your 40s: The Symptoms Nobody Warned You About

 Perimenopause often begins much earlier than most women expect.
 While the average age of menopause in the UK is 51, hormonal changes can start in your early to mid-40s — sometimes even in your late 30s.
 Because many of the symptoms are not the classic hot flushes you might associate with menopause, they are frequently misattributed to stress, ageing, or mental health conditions.
+In my clinic, I regularly see women in their early 40s who have been prescribed antidepressants or referred for cardiac investigations when the underlying cause was fluctuating oestrogen all along.

-The unexpected symptoms
+The full spectrum of symptoms

 You do not need to wait until your periods have stopped to seek help.
 If you are in your 40s and experiencing new or worsening symptoms, perimenopause may well be the explanation — and effective treatment is available.